 1. The identification and study of clock components

-This project addresses molecular mechanisms at play in circadian clocks in mice.
-Circadian clocks are made up of so-called "clock genes" (2), and animals or human subjects with mutated clock genes present rhythm disturbances, even arrhythmicity in some cases.
-The work in the laboratory in the past years has led to the identification of new clock genes.
-One example of this is the finding that proteins of the REV-ERB and ROR families can act as clock components (3, 4).
-Surprisingly, the analysis of the expression of these new clock genes in mouse tissues has highlighted striking tissue-specific differences, which underlines the specificities of circadian rhythm role and regulation across the body.
-Our work has also provided important information on how clock proteins work together in generating rhythms: the studies on the modification and fate of CLOCK, BMAL1 and CRY proteins has added new layers of complexity in our knowledge of the circadian clockwork (5).
-In line with the aims of finding new clock components and unravelling new modes of regulation in the clock, we recently initiated the study of the circadian role of USP2, a protein known to remove ubiquitin tags from proteins (in collaboration with Dr. Simon Wing, McGill University).
-Tagging of clock proteins with ubiquitin, and the subsequent degradation of these tagged proteins, has been shown to be critical for circadian timing (2).
-We now found that the reverse reaction (removal of the ubiquitin tag) is important for the clock too: USP2 binds to and deubiquitinates the clock protein PER1 and that mice devoid of USP2 present abnormal rhythms (6).
+Circadian clocks are made up of so-called "clock genes" (1), and animals or human subjects with mutated clock genes present rhythm disturbances, even arrhythmicity in some cases.
+Over the years, the work in the laboratory has led to the identification of new clock genes.
+One example of this is the finding that proteins of the REV-ERB and ROR families can act as clock components (2, 3).
+More recently, we have been interested in the circadian role of USP2, a protein known to remove ubiquitin tags from proteins.
+Indeed, tagging of clock proteins with ubiquitin, and the subsequent degradation of these tagged proteins, has been shown to be critical for circadian timing (4).
+We now found that the reverse reaction (removal of the ubiquitin tag) is important for the clock too: USP2 binds to and deubiquitinates the clock protein PER1, and mice devoid of USP2 present abnormal rhythms (figure) (5).